What is a Hazard Analysis?

 Use Protex AI to Conduct a More Accurate Hazard Analysis

-Protex AI is a workplace safety solution that uses artificial intelligence to help companies identify hazards in the workplace and gather video evidence of different hazards.
+Protex AI is a workplace safety solution that uses artificial intelligence to help companies conduct a hazard analysis and gather video evidence of different hazards.